 Cancer Screening Services

-Screening services include mammograms, clinical breast exams, Pap tests and pelvic exams for the early detection of breast and cervical cancers and colonoscopies and FOBT tests for the early detection of colorectal cancer.
+Screening services include mammograms, clinical breast exams, Pap tests and pelvic exams for the early detection of breast and cervical cancers.
 Diagnostic testing is also provided for the follow-up of abnormal screening tests.
 For information about low cost screenings for eligible clients call:

 The Montana Cancer Control Programs data (October 1, 1996 – June 30, 2012) show that 46,813 mammograms and 30,953 Pap tests have been performed through MCCP direct screening services.
 A total of 24,785 have been served in the direct screening program since its inception.
 The number of women of American Indian heritage screened by the MCCP has steadily increased from approximately 6% in 1996 (5 of 262 women), to approximately 19% in 2012 (1,074 of 5,681).